 Nanolayered materials (stackings)

-Example of GISAXS/ GIWAXS applications in polymer science:
+Examples of GISAXS/ GIWAXS applications in polymer science:

 - Müller‐Buschbaum, P. “The Active Layer Morphology of Organic Solar Cells Probed with Grazing Incidence Scattering Techniques”.
-Advanced Materials 26, 7692–7709 (2014).
+Advanced Materials, 26, 7692–7709 (2014).

-Example of GISAXS data analysis for inorganic thin films:
+Examples of GISAXS data analysis for inorganic thin films:

 - Hohn, N. et al. “Amphiphilic diblock copolymer-mediated structure control in nanoporous germanium-based thin films.”
-Nanoscale 11, 2048–2055 (2019).
+Nanoscale, 11, 2048–2055 (2019).